Fxztam/FormsJDAPIwJython/README.md

 ### Motivation
-The one file of the complete Oracle Forms PL/SQL code can be a good input for analyzing this code, Jython is a good basic for Low Code handlings of JDAPI
+The one file of the complete Oracle Forms PL/SQL code can be a good input for analyzing this code, Jython is a good basic for Low Code handlings of Oracle Forms JDAPI.

 ### Running
 Adapting the full qualified files in: